Build code from a Git repository | Build | Northflank Application docs

 Build specific branches or pull requests

-You can use a build service to build and run code from specific branches and/or pull requests by specifying build rules when creating a build service.
+You can use a build service to build and run code from specific branches and/or pull request branches by specifying build rules when creating a build service.
 You can edit the build rules of an existing build service on the build options page.

-A build service will not build any branches or pull requests without specified build rules.
-By default, a build service will build from all pull requests (*) and the master branch.
+A build service will not build any branches or pull request branches without specified build rules.
+By default, a build service will build from all pull request branches (*

 Example build rules: